keyduq/piano_rgb/README.md

 ## Arduino

-You need an arduino as the controller for the lights, the sketch in the folder arduino is the one needed to upload to your arduino
+You need an arduino as the controller for the lights, the sketch is in the folder arduino is the one needed to upload to your arduino

 You will also need 3 MOSFETs transistors in order to control the lights since the LED RGB Strip I used were the 12v ones and the arduino only use 5v, 3 10k ohm resistors and a 12v power supply (usually it comes already with the LED Strip).